Quantum theory of photonic vortices and quantum statistics of twisted photons: Introduction

 \section{Introduction}

-Photonic vortices in structured light with helical wavefront have been studied intensively both in theory and experiments~\cite{molina2007twisted,Gotte2008Light,yu2011light,Naidoo2016controlled,devlin2017arbitrary,Forbes2021Structured}.
+In parallel to the outstanding advances in the orbital angular momentum (OAM) of light~\cite{allen1992orbital,allen1999iv,bliokh2015transverse}, photonic vortices in structured light with helical wavefront have also been studied intensively in both theory and experiments~\cite{molina2007twisted,Gotte2008Light,yu2011light,Naidoo2016controlled,devlin2017arbitrary,Forbes2021Structured}.
 Optical vortex beams have been routinely generated in lab~\cite{hayenga2019direct,zhang2020tunable,Sroor2020high,Cai2012Integrated,Wang2018Recent}.
 Single-photon source for vortex pulses~\cite{Chen2021Bright} and optical vortex lattice~\cite{Zhu2021optical,Du2017Chip} have also been achieved.
-Recently, the concept of the photonic vortex has also been generalized to tempo-spatial pulses~\cite{Jhajj2016spatiotemporal,Hancock2019free,Chong2020Generation}, in which the energy density varies spatially and temporally.
-Vortex beams and pulses have been widely applied in optical trapping~\cite{Gahagan1996Optical}, quantum communication and quantum information~\cite{Malik2016multiphoton,Ding2015Quantum,Malik2014Direct}, quantum computation~\cite{Babazadeh2017high}, bio-sensing~\cite{Zhuang2004Unraveling}, strong-field photoelectron ionization~\cite{Fang2021photo}, etc. However, the theoretical definition of the photonic topological charge, which is the essential quantity and critical parameter of photonic vortices, remains elusive.
+Recently, the concept of the photonic vortex has also been generalized to spatiotemporal pulses~\cite{Jhajj2016spatiotemporal,Hancock2019free,Chong2020Generation}, in which the energy density varies spatially and temporally.
+Vortex beams and pulses have been widely applied in optical trapping~\cite{Gahagan1996Optical}, quantum communication and quantum information~\cite{Malik2016multiphoton,Ding2015Quantum,Malik2014Direct}, quantum computation~\cite{Babazadeh2017high}, bio-sensing~\cite{Zhuang2004Unraveling}, strong-field photoelectron ionization~\cite{Fang2021photo}, etc. However, the theoretical definition of the photonic topological charge, which is an essential quantity and critical parameter of photonic vortices, remains elusive.